1dv031/syllabus/examination/part_3/examination.md

 In the DMZ we need to serve two different web sites

-* The first web site runs on a Apache web server with support for PHP and will be hosting a [Wordpress (latest version) installation](https://codex.wordpress.org/Installing_WordPress)(this requires mySQL or mariaDB as a database server).
+* The first web site runs on a Apache web server with support for PHP and will be hosting a [Wordpress (latest version) installation](https://codex.wordpress.org/Installing_WordPress)(this requires mySQL or mariaDB as a database server also installed on the same instance).
 To show proof of concept just install a fresh Wordpress installation on the server showing that the server is correct configured.
 * The second web site is running on Node.js instances.
 This web site have higher traffic rate and must be able to scale with a load balancer.
 We want to use Nginx to handle this.
 So install a Nginx as a load balancer and two Node.js instances behind with the same Node.js (LTS version) application installed.
-To show us it will work you should use some kind of template application that shows that the server and application is running correctly ([Hint - see bash scripting video](https://github.com/CS-LNU-Learning-Objects/linux)).
+To show us it will work you should use some kind of template application that shows that the server and application is running correctly ([Hint - see bash scripting video](https://www.youtube.com/watch?v=H1b9dVDz2TE)).
 The application running on this instances will be a stateless application meaning that no sessions is needed to be handled.

 The web servers should listen to the standard port.